 Many parents have concerns related to their baby's night-time sleep.
-Sleep deprivation is a serious problem for many parents of infants, and turning to sleep trainers who are promising quick solutions, may seem like the best, and sometimes only, option.
+Sleep deprivation is a serious problem for many parents of infants, and turning to sleep trainers who promise quick solutions, may seem like the best, and sometimes only, option.

-In this article, I clarify what sleep training is, I give a brief explanation of the biology behind infant sleep and I offer some alternative ways to approach sleep loss in early parenthood.
+In this article, I clarify what sleep training is, I give a brief explanation of the biology behind infant sleep and I offer some alternative ways to improve sleep in early parenthood.

 What is sleep training?

 Some sleep trainers may encourage parents to either leave their baby alone in a room and not check on him until the morning, or check on him in increasingly spaced out intervals.
-Other sleep trainers might promote the method of being in the same room as the baby, but not responding to him verbally or picking him up if he wake and cry.
+Other sleep trainers might promote the method of being in the same room as the baby, but not giving the baby the response he is desiring (in most cases, being comforted).

 What is ‘normal’ sleep for a baby?